OpenBankingUK/OBL-ModelBank-Integration/README.md

-# Integrating a TPP with the Model Bank v4.0 provided by OBIE
+# Integrating a TPP with the Model Bank v4.0 provided by OBL

 - [Postman Collection](#Postman-Collection)</br>
 - [FAPI Profile support](#FAPI-Profile-support)</br>